 Anthony Joseph was born in Trinidad.
-He lectures in creative writing at Birkbeck College and holds a PhD in Creative and Life writing from Goldsmiths College, for which he completed a fictional biography of the Calypsonian Lord Kitchener.
-In 2015 he presented Kitch, a documentary for BBC Radio 4.
-Anthony is the author of four poetry collections: Desafinado, Teragaton, Bird Head Son and Rubber Orchestras, and a novel The African Origins of UFOs.
-He is currently working on a new novel The Frequency of Magic.
+He lectures in creative writing at Birkbeck College and holds a PhD in Creative and Life writing from Goldsmiths College.
+He is the Colm Toibin Creative Writing Fellow at the University of Liverpool.
+Anthony is the author of four poetry collections: Desafinado, Teragaton, Bird Head Son and Rubber Orchestras.
+He has also written three novels, The African Origins of UFOs, Kitch, published by Peepal Tree Press in 2018 and The Frequency of Magic forthcoming in 2019.
+Kitch is shortlisted for The Republic of Consciousness Prize 2019.
 In 2012 he represented Trinidad and Tobago at the Poetry Parnassus Festival on London’s South Bank.
 He performs internationally as the lead vocalist for his band The Spasm Band.
 He lives in London.
 For more information, please visit www.anthonyjoseph.co.uk

 Yewande Omotoso was born in Barbados.
 She grew up in Nigeria and moved to South Africa in 1992.
 Yewande trained as an architect.
-After completing a Masters degree in Creative Writing, her debut novel Bom Boy was published in 2011 by Modjaji Books.
+After completing a Masters degree in Creative Writing, her debut novel Bom Boy was published in 2011 by Modjaji Books and in the US and Canada in 2019 by Catalyst Press.
 It won the 2012 South African Literary Award for First-Time Published Author, was shortlisted for the 2012 Sunday Times Fiction Prize in South Africa as well as the M-Net Literary Awards 2012.
 Yewande was shortlisted for the 2013 Etisalat Prize for Literature and a winner of the Africa Centre’s Artists in Residency Programme in 2014.
-Her second novel The Woman Next Door is shortlisted for the Sunday Times Barry Ronge Fiction Prize and longlisted for the 2017 Baileys Women’s Prize for Fiction.
-It was published by Chatto & Windus in 2016, and by Picador in the US, Ullstein in Germany and De Geus in Holland in 2017.
-French, Italian and Korean editions are forthcoming.
+Her second novel, The Woman Next Door, was shortlisted for the 2017 University of Johannesburg Prize for South African Literature, the Sunday Times Barry Ronge Fiction Prize and the 2018 International DUBLIN Literary Award.
+It was longlisted for the 2017 Baileys Women’s Prize for Fiction and was finalist in 2018 Hurston/Wright Legacy Award for Fiction.
+It was published by Chatto & Windus in 2016, and by Picador in the US, Ullstein in Germany and De Geus in Holland in 2017 and by 66th and 2nd in Italy in 2018.
+It was published by Zoe Editions in France in 2019 and a Korean edition is forthcoming.
+She is currently working on a new novel.
 Yewande lives in Johannesburg.

 Stephanie Victoire was born in London to a French-Creole Mauritian family.
 In 2010 she graduated with a BA in Creative Writing from London Metropolitan University.
-Her short story collection, The Other World, It Whispers, which was published by Salt in 2016 and is longlisted for the 2017 Edge Hill Short Story Prize.
-Stephanie lives in London and is currently working on a novel, The Heart Note.
+Her short story collection, The Other World, It Whispers, was published by Salt in 2016 and was longlisted for the 2017 Edge Hill Short Story Prize.
+Her story, ‘Memento Mori’, was broadcast on BBC Radio 4 in 2017.
+Stephanie lives in London and runs workshops focussing on creative writing inspired by other mediums and has a keen interest in subjects such as mysticism, the occult, ancestry, native spirituality and cultural traditions.
+She is currently working on a new book, Wise Women Free.
 For more information, please visit http://www.stephanievictoire.com/